therightmandev/salsify-challenge/README.md

 ### If you were to critique your code, what would you have to say about it?

 The code is lacking exception handling, input validation, caching and tests.
 The index is saved in memory, which puts a size limit on it.
 I could also move the pre-processing code to a different file, especially if it was part of a bigger project.
+Logging should be performed using Python's `logging` module, instead of using `print` statements.